IntegrationsOverview

-SpecStory complements Claude Code, Cursor CLI, and Codex CLI, terminal-first AI coding agents that automate edits, testing, and PR workflows.
+SpecStory complements Claude Code, Cursor CLI, Codex CLI, Droid CLI, and Gemini CLI terminal-first AI coding agents that automate edits, testing, and PR workflows.
 SpecStory wraps these agents so every command, response, and decision becomes Markdown you can review and share.

 • Portable reasoning: Markdown transcripts travel with your repository, not a volatile terminal scrollback.

-• Retroactive capture: specstory sync converts past Claude, Cursor, or Codex sessions even if you forgot to wrap them.
+• Retroactive capture: specstory sync converts past Claude, Cursor, Codex, Droid, or Gemini sessions even if you forgot to wrap them.

 • Team-friendly context: Share the “why” behind automation-driven edits in pull requests and docs.